davidweisscode/personal-website/content/about.md

 author = "David"
 +++

-Dealing with various kinds of complexity is one of my key duties as an Industrial Engineer.
+Dealing with complexity is one of my key duties as an Industrial Engineer.
 Reducing it often has the highest return on investment.
 That is why I usually strive to find clean, simple, and sustainable solutions to problems and to life in general.

 **I’m a curious student of life.** If I’m not improving my skills or knowledge of the world on a regular basis I get bored.
 When I don’t understand, I ask why, and set out to find an answer.